 Note: If time and date information are provided on the NMEA input, these will have highest priority and time and date softkeys are disabled (dimmed).

-Not calibrated W T BT Screen status -

-3 150.0m 5.00m 0.00m off
+Not calibrated W T BT Screen status 3 MENU 150.0m SHIP LEN 5.00m BOW<->SENS 0.00m DRAUGHT off BUZZER

-MENU SHIP LEN BOW<->SENS DRAUGHT BUZZER

 Screen status, Menu 3, boat setup/buzzer.